 Generally, cracks are discovered during a dental check-up.

-Depending on the extent of damage, the cracked tooth may not require treatment (very small chips or cracks within the enamel but the tooth remains intact), may need to be repaired with a composite build-up or by crowning it if the fracture is too large or, if irreparable damage has occurred, it may have to be removed and replaced with a dental implant or dental bridge.
-If the nerve is exposed due to the fracture, root canal treatment is usually required.
+Depending on the extent of damage, the cracked tooth may not require treatment (very small chips or cracks within the enamel, but the tooth remains intact), and may need to be repaired with a composite build-up or by crowning it if the fracture is too large or, if irreparable damage has occurred, it may have to be removed and replaced with a dental implant or dental bridge.
+Root canal treatment is usually required if the nerve is exposed due to the fracture.

 A tooth can either be displaced inside or outside its socket.
 When a tooth is displaced into the socket, the nerves get damaged.
 This means that treatment should be prompt.
 In most cases, the treatment involves splinting, surgery or repositioning.

 On the other hand, external tooth displacement is treated with gentle repositioning and splinting.